-Summary Notice of Petition for Exemption STB FINANCE DOCKET NO. 33388 (Sub-No. 5)
+Summary Notice of Petition for Exemption STB FINANCE DOCKET NO. 33388 (Sub-No. 6)

 NORFOLK AND WESTERN RAILWAY COMPANY

--- CONSTRUCTION AND OPERATION EXEMPTION -CONNECTING TRACK WITH UNION PACIFIC RAILROAD COMPANY
+-- CONSTRUCTION AND OPERATION EXEMPTION -CONNECTING TRACK WITH CONSOLIDATED RAIL CORPORATION

-AT SIDNEY, IL
+AT ALEXANDRIA, IN

 Norfolk and Western Railway Company (NW), a wholly-owned subsidiary of Norfolk Southern Railway Company (NSRC), pursuant to the provisions of 49 U.S.C.
 10502, 49 U.S.C.
 10901(a), (b) and (c), 49 CFR 1121.1 and 49 CFR 1150.1(a) has petitioned the Board for an exemption from the prior review requirements of 49 U.S.C.
-10901 for NW's construction and operation of a connecting track, approximately 3,256 feet in length, at Sidney, IL, between the Union Pacific Railroad Company's (UPR) north-south line between Chicago, IL and St. Louis, MO, and the NW east-west line between Decatur, IL and Tilton, IL.
+10901 for NW's construction and operation of a connecting track, approximately 970 feet in length between the Consolidated Rail Corporation (CRC) line between Anderson, IN and Goshen, IN, and the NW line between Frankfort, IN and Muncie, IN.

-NW states that this connecting track will permit efficient movements between Tilton, IL and points to the east on lines to be acquired from Consolidated Rail Corporation (CRC), and St. Louis, MO, which will bypass congested areas.
+This connecting track will permit efficient movements between Chicago, IL and Cincinnati, OH and on to Atlanta, GA and points in the Southeast U. S. via Alexandria, IN and Muncie, IN.

 NW has filed a petition for exemption rather than a notice of exemption because some of the track will be constructed on land not currently owned by either railroad, which therefore must be acquired from one or more third parties.

-The proposed connecting track construction is related to the Page 1 of 3 primary application of NSRC and its parent, Norfolk Southern Corporation (NSC), a non-carrier holding company (along with CSX Corporation and CSX Transportation, Inc.) in Finance Docket No. 33388 to control CRC and Conrail Inc (Primary Application).
-The purpose of this connecting track is to link the NSRC/CRC rail systems, to improve the efficiency and quality of the rail service and to provide an efficient, less congested route, partially via UPR, between St. Louis and eastern points on the combined system.
+The proposed connecting track construction is related to the primary application of NSRC and its parent, Norfolk Southern Corporation (NSC), a non-carrier holding company (along with CSX Corporation and CSX Transportation, Inc.) in Finance Docket No. Page 1 of 3

-Surface Transportation Board, Notice of Petition for Exemption, Finance Docket No. 33388 (Sub-No. 5), Summary, Page 2 of 3
+Surface Transportation Board, Notice of Petition for Exemption, Finance Docket No. 33388 (Sub-No. 6), Summary, Page 2 of 3